A little over a week ago, a reader named MaryJo left the following comment on the article about “Avoiding Critters:”

 - Tetra Paks: Tetra Paks are what we think of as “juice boxes” although lots of other things come in them — boxed milk, wine, even some veggies and fruits (instead of cans).
 Tetra Paks, pictured at right, are specifically designed for long term storage of the contents and you shouldn’t try to repackage the item.

 - Trash bags and plastic bags: These often come in a roll inside a cardboard box.
-I take the roll out and put it in a plastic grocery bag and throw the cardboard away before it even gets on the boat.
+I take the roll out and put it in a plastic grocery bag or other container and throw the cardboard away before it even gets on the boat.
+See more about this.

 - Toilet paper and paper towels: Yes, there’s a cardboard tube in the center.
 No, I’ve never figured out how to avoid it.
 The best I can suggest is to check various brands and choose the rolls with the most sheets.
 This will save a lot of storage space, too, as some brands of toilet paper are extremely loosely rolled in foreign countries.
 I’ve seen some with only 60 sheets per roll at the same time I’ve bought rolls with 500 sheets!
 As a side note, we tended to use a few pieces of TP as a replacement for Kleenex, so we didn’t have the boxes on the boat.